pudly/schmopera-hugo/content/articles/spotlight-on-lyndsay-promane.md

 +++
 author = ["authors/jenna.md"]
 categories = "Interview"
-date = "2017-06-05T20:59:00-06:00"
+date = 2017-06-06T02:59:00Z
 lastmod = "2017-06-21T22:43:00-06:00"
 preamble = "Toronto-based mezzo-soprano [Lyndsay Promane](/scene/people/lyndsay-promane/) is an arresting presence on the opera stage, and a thoughtful concert artist.
 The UofT Opera graduate finds ease in traditional trouser roles like Hansel (*Hansel and Gretel*) and Bradamante (*Alcina*), and her recital programmes speak to a versatile, interested young singer.\n\nPromane heads this summer to New Brunswick for the St. Andrews-by-the-Sea Opera Workshop, led by in-demand Canadian voice teacher, [Wendy Nielsen](/wendy-nielsen-on-teaching-singing/).
-Ahead of her trip, she chats with us about her \"spirit animal, Oprah Winfrey\", and how she likes to \"sing your songs\"." primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1496718089649/2017-06-06---Lyndsay-Promane.jpg.jpg" primary_image_credit = "Photo: Self Limited Photography." publishDate = "2017-06-21T21:54:00-06:00" related_articles = ["articles/spotlight-on-stephanie-tritchew.md","articles/spotlight-on-rihab-chaieb.md"] related_people = ["scene/people/lyndsay-promane.md"] short_description = "&quot;Much like my spirit animal, Oprah Winfrey, I&#039;m not a fan of surprises.
+Ahead of her trip, she chats with us about her \"spirit animal, Oprah Winfrey\", and how she likes to \"sing your songs\"." primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1496718089649/2017-06-06---Lyndsay-Promane.jpg.jpg" primary_image_credit = "Photo: Self Limited Photography." publishDate = "2017-06-21T21:54:00-06:00" related_articles = ["articles/spotlight-on-stephanie-tritchew.md", "articles/spotlight-on-rihab-chaieb.md"] related_people = ["scene/people/lyndsay-promane.md"] short_description = "\"Much like Oprah Winfrey, I';m not a fan of surprises.
 Unfortunately, I chose the wrong career and the wrong planet since my favourite performances came my way when I was not expecting them at all.
-Saying &#039;yes&#039; is powerful, and it&#039;s something I&#039;m learning to do more often.&quot;" slug = "spotlight-on-lyndsay-promane" title = "Spotlight on: Lyndsay Promane"
+Saying \"yes\" is powerful, and it's something I'm learning to do more often.\"" slug = "spotlight-on-lyndsay-promane" title = "Spotlight on: Lyndsay Promane"

 +++
 ## Why do you sing, and why are you doing it professionally?

 The reason why I sing changes all the time.
 The answer that comes to me most often is because we, the singers, have a wonderful privilege to tell stories and explore dynamic characters that are so different from ourselves.
 Sharing and respecting these stories is incredibly exciting and joyful.